HugoRamonPereira/my-contacts/back/README.md

 5th step: In case you wish to stop the container use: docker stop (name of the container or the container id)

+6th step: In case you wish to execute the container: docker exec -it pg bash.

+7th step: To log in to Postgres: psql -U root (the name of the user we passed earlier).